 What is FI/RE?

 Second, you get comfortable enough with your personal wealth and passive income sources to actually retire early (RE).
 Depending on the age people achieve this second stage of FI/RE, they may continue to do certain things to earn money like starting their own businesses or consulting in areas where they are passionate.
-But they no longer hold a traditional job and are in full control of their schedule.
+(Some are starting to call this FIE – Financial Independence, Entrepreneurship) But they no longer hold a traditional job and are in full control of their schedule.

 How much money do you need to achieve FI/RE?